-Maureen S. Rush, President of the Philadelphia Police Foundation, said the new equipment, which was not included in the city’s budget for the Police Department, will assist multiple units within the Department with stopping crime and identifying perpetrators of crime.
+Maureen S. Rush, President of the Philadelphia Police Foundation, said the new equipment which was not included in the city’s budget for the Police Department, will assist multiple units with identifying perpetrators and stopping crime.

 “This is the ultimate ‘all hands on deck’ situation.
 We all want this crime epidemic in the city to stop.
 We all want to do our part.
 And the Philadelphia Police Foundation is uniquely positioned to step up during times like this,” Rush said.
 “The men and women who wear the PPD shield right now deserve to be provided with the finest equipment available in law enforcement.
 The Police Foundation is always pleased to be able to provide PPD with the very best training and technology to make their jobs better and in turn to make the city safer.”

-- 2. Supporting Officer Wellness programs and Police Accountability initiatives.
+- Supporting Officer Wellness Programs and Police Accountability Initiatives

-- 3. Providing Strategic and Advanced Training Opportunities at all levels of the PPD.
+- Providing Strategic and Advanced Training Opportunities at All Levels of the PPD

-- 4. Providing engagement opportunities between the Philadelphia Police and the youth of the city.
+- Providing Engagement Opportunities Between the Philadelphia Police and the City’s Adolescences